 3. Have a passion for savings

 For example, I love Starbucks and I’m not willing to cut back on their drinks just to save money.
-Instead, I keep an eye out for specials so I could get free Starbucks drinks more frequently.
+Instead, I keep an eye out for promotions so I can get free Starbucks drinks more often.

 Overall, it helps when you have an interest in spending some time to find ways to save money on the products you love.